allthepins/iot-sensor-network-simulator/README.md

 Simulate a network of IoT sensors (built in Go).

-It concurrently runs thousands of virtual sensors that send data to a central aggregator.
+It concurrently runs thousands of virtual sensors that send data to a central aggregator and a publisher (that publishes to a NATS service).

 ## Features